Chartres, Eure-et-Loir tourism & sightseeing

 Visit Chartres (Loire Valley, France)Photo Gallery

 Who goes to Chartres?
-Spiritual seekers compelled by the labyrinth below the Gothic cathedral…shoppers addicted to chic fashions and luscious cuisine…day trippers seeking some a quiet haven away from Paris….history buffs with a penchant for flying buttresses…
+Spiritual seekers compelled by the labyrinth in the Gothic cathedral…shoppers addicted to chic fashions and luscious cuisine…day trippers seeking some a quiet haven away from Paris….history buffs with a penchant for flying buttresses…

 Whether you fall into one of these groups or none, Chartres will have something to offer you.
 This unprepossessing but captivating town, so easily accessible from Paris, is often passed over by first-time travelers to France.
 Once you've paid Chartres a visit, you will find yourself eager to return and explore more of its cobbled hills and quaint neighborhoods.

 Once you reach Chartres, the entire town can be explored on foot.
 The steep cobbled streets on the outskirts and tumbling stairways might be challenging for older travelers or for those with physical difficulties, so in that case, opt for a hotel located in the center, from which you can reach all the main sights without having to go up and down hills.

 Visits will be centred around the old quarter of Chartres: you can follow your fancy and discover as you explore, or you can purchase a 1 hour self-guided audio tour from Chartres Tourist Office.

 France This Way comment: the Parc des Bords de l'Eure is a perfect place for families - in addition to the ever-popular animal park, there's also a games area especially designed for children.
 Children will also enjoy visiting the Agriculture Museum and the Museum of Natural Science and Prehistory.